 The Research and Development department at Animationsinstitut consists of a multidisciplinary team dedicated to the creation of innovative tools and technologies, not only for entertainment productions, but also for alternative and more socially engaged applications.
-Over the years, we have explored a wide variety of topics that have been crucial in the media production of today and of tomorrow, while providing our students the possibility to experience first-hand the latest trends in technology.
+Over the years, we have explored a wide variety of topics that have been crucial in media productions of today and tomorrow, while providing our students with the possibility to experience the latest trends in technology at first-hand.

 Another line of applied research is Animation 2.0.
 It refers to all activities that aim at identifying novel use-cases for animated content.
 For example, the DFG-funded project SARA combined Virtual Characters, Animation, and Psychology to investigate how individuals with Autism Spectrum Disorders (ASD) perceive emotions in computer-generated facial expressions with different levels of abstraction.